Last updated on March 5, 2026

 Rest in Peace x2

-This Historic build is actually very similar to the Pioneer version with just a few changes.
+This Historic build is very similar to the Pioneer version with just a few changes.
 This is the result of having formats using pretty similar card pools as one another.
 The main changes in this deck are that it adds in Speaker of the Heavens, Emeria's Call, and Elspeth Resplendent while also cutting a few copies of Kayla's Reconstruction.

 The sideboard also has some differences.
 You have fewer Portable Holes to be replaced by Brutal Cathars.